 Night Weaning Strategies

-So what’s the strategy for this?
+So what’s the strategy for night weaning?
 There are two ways to go about it, no way is wrong and frankly it is based on your level of comfort.
-I will say that I do have a preference.
+I will say though that I do have a preference.
+Keep reading!

 When they wake looking for that feed, you would treat it like a regular night waking and rely on your sleep training method until they fall back asleep.
 It makes for rougher nights, but it is fast, usually done in about two or three nights.